ChildsplayOSU/bogl-docs/tutorials/recursion.md

 ## Examples

-Here are a couple of guessing games that utilize recursion.
+Here are a couple of BoGL programs that utilize recursion.

 :hammer_and_wrench: **Example: Guess My Favorite Color**
 Ever try to guess a friend's favorite color?